ErlingSigurdson/Billy/README.md

 - **14.01.2024** - the sketch is successfully run on a ESP32-C6 microcontroller using
 [3.0.0-alpha3 version of the ESP32 Arduino core](https://github.com/espressif/arduino-esp32/milestone/4).
 - **__.06.2024** - v.1.3 released, with certain major changes made:
-    - analog load control functionality added;
-    - thus the project's name changed from "Billy the Relay" to just "Billy";
+    - analog load control functionality added, and thus the project's name was changed from "Billy the Relay" to just "Billy";
     - the code was refactored significantly.
 Among other things, command handler functions are now declared and defined in the separate files, not in the .ino file.

 ### TODO list
-- Switching between station (STA) and access point (AP) Wi-Fi modes.
+- Add switching between station (STA) and access point (AP) Wi-Fi modes in runtime.
-- Adding analog load control to the web interface.
+- Add an analog load control to the web interface.

 ***
-# Concept
+# Manual

+## Load

+## Communications

+## Storing configs

 Billy is a sketch for Arduino framework written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
 The same name may also refer to a device that runs the respective sketch.
 Billy can control: